 A SIGN OF THE TIMES

-Stephen’s appointment brought the Parson connection into its sixth generation, and Wally himself retired in 1999.
-Over the next decade or so, Pat, Graham and Stephen embarked on a programme of expansion, begun by Wally, that has seen the firm more than double in size from four offices (Plymouth, Plympton, Crownhill and Ivybridge) to nine, with outposts now in Tavistock, Torpoint, Saltash, Newton Abbot, and Torquay.
+Stephen’s appointment brought the Parson connection into its sixth generation, and Wally himself sold his shares and retired in 1999.
+Over the next decade or so, Pat, Graham and Stephen embarked on a programme of expansion that has seen the firm treble in size from four offices (Plymouth, Plympton, Crownhill and Ivybridge) to twelve, with outposts now in Plymstock, Tavistock, Callington, Saltash, Torpoint, Newton Abbot, Torquay and Exeter.

-Today one of the best known names in the business is still thriving under its present regime after 170 years, and the possibility exists that a seventh generation may one day take it forward towards a 200th anniversary and that would be some milestone!
+Today one of the best known names in the business is still thriving under its present regime after 180 years, and it is hoped that the seventh generation will take it forward towards a 200th anniversary and that would be some milestone!